A trade mark is a way of identifying a unique product or service.

 - the new shape of the seat on an ergonomic chair

 - the new visual features of a Breville juicer

 You must use your trade mark or it can be removed for non-use

 You must actively use your trade mark in the course of trade.
 If you don’t, it can be removed on the grounds of non-use.
 This is to discourage traders from registering multiple trade marks simply to stop others from using them.

 Anyone may apply for removal of a trade mark due to its non-use.
-If your trade mark is officially opposed by someone, we will send you a notice and you can defend your trade mark's removal.
+The earliest a non-use application can be made is five years after the filing date of the registered trade mark, and you must be able to demonstrate that the trade mark has not been used in the past three years.
+If a request to remove your trade mark from the register is received, we will send you a notice and you can defend your trade mark's removal.